 maximum allowable dwelling units per acre on that particular site.

-Buildings shall not exceed forty-five (45) feet in height, except that the
+with the surrounding area.
+Buildings shall not exceed forty-five (45) feet in height,

-applicant may request or the commission may recommend and the council may approve a greater
+the applicant may request or the commission may recommend and the council may approve a

-Lots shall not be less than 2,500 square feet for one-family detached dwellings,
+No minimum requirement.
+Lots shall not be less than 2,500 square feet for one-family detached dwellings, except

 feet for side yards and twenty (20) feet for rear yards when the PUD or portion thereof consists

-or two-family dwellings.
+of one-family or two-family dwellings.
 The setback is intended to be a

+landscaped buffer;

-landscaped buffer; however, driveways (but not parking) are allowed.
-The applicant may request
+however, driveways (but not parking) are allowed.
+The applicant may request or the commission